Accreditation and College Data (College of Ed)

 Teacher Evaluations

-Evaluations include NJCU CEAS-certified program completers from the 2017-18 school year employed as teachers in the 2018-2019 school year.
-Data is from the 2020 New Jersey Department of Education Educator Preparation Provider Performance Report.
+Evaluations include NJCU CEAS-certified program completers from the 2020-21 school year employed as teachers in the 20121-22 school year.

 Of NJCU-prepared teachers who were evaluated:

-Please note that data for the 2019-2020 and 2020-2021 school years are not available due to the circumstances related to the COVID-19 public health emergency.
-Updated information will be made available in spring 2025 when the next New Jersey Department of Education Education Preparation Provider Performance Report is released.
+Data is from the 2023 New Jersey Department of Education Educator Preparation Provider Performance Report.
+Updated information will be made available in spring 2025 when the 2024 New Jersey Department of Education Education Preparation Provider Performance Report is released.

 Completer Effectiveness